jeff-ws/temoa/docs/source/Documentation.rst

 :math:`CUR_{r,p,s,d,i,t,v,o}`

-The :code:`V_Curtailment` variable allows for the overproduction and curtailment of technologies belonging to the :code:`tech_curtailment` set.
+The :code:`V_Curtailment` variable is an accounting tool to help calculate the unused production capacity of technologies annotated in the Technology database table as curtailable technologies belonging to the :code:`tech_curtailment` set.
 Renewables such as wind and solar are often placed in this set.
 While we used to simply formulate the :code:`Capacity` and :code:`CommodityBalance` constraints as inequalities that implicitly allowed for curtailment, this simpler approach does not work with renewable targets because the curtailed portion of the electricity production counts towards the target, and there is no way to distinguish it from the useful production.
 Including an explicit curtailment term addresses the issue.
+Curtailment in the model is simply the production activity that is not used in the model and is reported as such in the OutputCurtailment table.

 V_FlowInStorage